-The recent assessment by Fitch Ratings of GWMWater has given rise to an assessed rating of BB.
+The recent assessment by Fitch Ratings of GWMWater has given rise to an assessed rating of BBB-.
 At the time of preparing the plan GWMWater was seeking greater clarity on the basis of the assessment from Fitch Ratings.

-GWMWater also considers that a primary beneficiary of the WMPP is the environment that any borrowings for the WMPP should be quarantined from any FAL obligations.
+GWMWater considers that a primary beneficiary of the WMPP is the environment that any borrowings by GWMWater that can be attributed to the WMPP should be quarrantined from any FAL obligations.

-8.5 Renewals Annuity
+8.7 Renewals Annuity